python4mpia/python4mpia/pure_python/types.rst

 .. note:: Unlike Numpy arrays:

     * Python lists can contain anything, including other lists, objects, or complex data structures.
     * When you slice a Python list it returns a copy.
-        * Vector math does not work on lists
-            * Multiplying a list by an int ``n`` gives ``n`` copies of the list.
+    * Vector math does not work on lists.
+For example, multiplying a list by an int ``n`` gives ``n`` copies of the list, adding another list concatentates, and multiplying by a float gives an error.
-            * Adding another list concatentates.
-            * Multiplying by a float gives an error.

 Sets (``set``) are a third type of sequence which you can make from a tuple or a list::